 How to Prove Negligence in a Wrongful Death Case

-These factors can aid you in seeking compensation after the wrongful death of your loved one:
+These factors can aid you in seeking compensation:

 - Proof that a third party’s absence or lack of action led to the wrongful death.